- Perform patient care in hospitals and other health care settings

 Contact program Coordinator for current information.

-- Students who do not currently have Medical Terminology and Anatomy credit must complete Medical Terminology and Anatomy classes in Block 1 of the LPN Program or have it completed elsewhere prior to the start of Block 2.
+- Students who do not currently have Medical Terminology and Anatomy credit must complete Medical Terminology and Anatomy classes in the LPN Program.

-- Students who do not currently hold an unencumbered certification as a Long Term Care Nurse Assistant with the required certifications (CNA/LTC/HHA) must complete the CNA/LTC/HHA course in Block 1 of the LPN Program or have it completed elsewhere prior to the start of Block 2.
+- Students who do not currently hold an unencumbered certification as a Long Term Care Nurse Assistant with the required certifications (CNA/LTC) must complete the CNA/LTC course prior to acceptance into the LPN Program.

 Contact the Health Science Center at 918.828.1200 for exact dates and times.